If you don’t have a lot of cash, PC gaming may sound like it’s not for you, especially when supposedly-cheaper-for-gaming consoles are on the market.

 If you follow this guide, however, we can get you console-class performance at a console-class price: with the added ability to upgrade your system over time

-Our Requirements For The $300 Gaming PC
+Requirements of The Best Cheap $300 Gaming PC

 While the budget nature of this build required a number of compromises, we still did our best to ensure this build could be improved upon in the future.
 Even if you never upgrade, it should still provide the best gaming performance you can get in this price range for the time being!